Anupama218/PostShareApp/README.md

-For any inquiries or feedback, please contact Your Anupama.
+For any inquiries or feedback, please contact me.

 anupamakjha@gmail.com